Prox-C/AutoVault-PH/README.md

 ## Overview

-My passion project, Autovault is a mobile-based car rental platform that features a modern and minimalist design (it looks generic).
+My passion project, Auto Vault is a mobile-based car rental platform that features a modern and minimalist design (it looks generic).
 It is also my first step in mobile development using React Native and Expo.

 ## Core Technologies